okyeron/OMX-27/Battery-box/README.md

 # Optional battery

-A lipo battery can be added.
+A lipo battery can be added to OMX-27 v3.

 [This battery from tinycircuits is recommended](https://tinycircuits.com/products/lithium-ion-polymer-battery-3-7v-290mah).
-Also available from [Mouser](https://www.mouser.com/ProductDetail/TinyCircuits/ASR00007) or [Digikey](https://www.digikey.com/en/products/detail/tinycircuits/ASR00007/7404517)
+Also available from [Mouser](https://www.mouser.com/ProductDetail/TinyCircuits/ASR00007) or [Digikey](https://www.digikey.com/en/products/detail/tinycircuits/ASR00007/7404517).
+[Octopart link](https://octopart.com/asr00007-tiny+circuits-84715901)

 The battery plug on the PCB is a JST SH connector (2 pin, 1.0 mm pitch) or you can solder the battery wires directly to the PCB.
 Please note the PCB markings for polarity.